-Thomas Silverstein is the George N. Lindsay Fellow and associate counsel in the Fair Housing & Community Development Project.
-The goal of Thomas’s fellowship is to increase compliance with the duty to affirmatively further fair housing (AFFH).
+Thomas Silverstein is an Associate Counsel in the Fair Housing & Community Development Project.
+His work focuses on impact litigation under the Fair Housing Act and efforts to increase compliance with the duty to affirmatively further fair housing (AFFH) through policy advocacy, administrative enforcement, and technical assistance.
 The duty to AFFH is a requirement that the U.S. Department of Housing and Urban Development and recipients of federal housing and community development funds take affirmative steps to address residential racial segregation, among other issues.
 Although the duty has been in place since the passage of the Fair Housing Act in 1968, enforcement efforts have been few and far between.
-Thomas’s work involves policy advocacy, collaboration with community-based organizations, and administrative enforcement.

 Thomas rejoined the Lawyers’ Committee after earning his J.D. at the University of Virginia School of Law in 2013.
 He interned at the Central Virginia Legal Aid Society, where he worked primarily on consumer litigation, and at the Bazelon Center for Mental Health Law, where he mainly worked on that organization’s community integration docket.
 At UVA, he participated in the school’s Program in Law and Public Service, received the Elsie Hughes Cabell Endowed Scholarship, served as the Public Interest Law Association’s Alternative Spring Break director, and was an executive editor of the Virginia Journal of Social Policy & the Law.
 He also provided legal support to the school’s Living Wage Campaign.